simon-smart88/shinyscholar/vignettes/README-vignette.md

 #### common.R
 This file contains the data structure that is shared between modules and you can add extra objects as you wish. `common` is an [R6 class](https://r6.r-lib.org/) which is similar to a `list()` but items in it must be declared in this file before you use them in the app.
 Any type of object can be stored in `common`, i.e. dataframes, plots, strings etc. By default, all the objects in `common` are created as `NULL` but you may wish to change these to load a default value.
 Objects inside `common` are not reactive by default, but you can make them `reactiveVal` or `reactiveValues`, for example like `common$logger`.
 Objects in `common` can also be functions, for example in the demonstration app, `common$add_map_layer()` is used to add a layer to `common$map_layers`.

+#### Loading app state
+During development, it is often necessary to run the app to manually test functionality and in a complex application, it may take a long time to get the app into a state where the module in development can be used.
+The save and load functionality provides a mechanism to speed up this process, as the app can be saved prior to a module being tested, allowing the state to be restored quickly if the module contains fatal errors.
+You can preload the saved file by passing `load_file` to the `run_<app name>` function, but this requires the most recent changes to be installed.
+Alternatively to run uninstalled changes, create a `load_file_path` variable containing a path to the save file, then use `shiny::runApp('inst/shiny')` or click the "Run App" button in Rstudio.

 #### Testing
 One test file for each module is created by `create_template()` and placed in `tests/testthat/`.
 It contains one unit test for the function which checks that it returns `NULL` and one end-to-end test which runs the app runs and that one of the objects in `common` remains set as `NULL`.
 During development of the modules, you should add tests to check the function runs as expected, returns errors when it cannot run and that the function runs when called from the app.